diegolamonica/EUCookieLaw/readme.md

 # EUCookieLaw

-  EUROPA websites must follow the Commission's guidelines on [privacy and data protection](http://ec.europa.eu/ipg/basics/legal/data_protection/index_en.htm) and inform users that cookies are not being used to gather information unnecessarily.
+>  EUROPA websites must follow the Commission's guidelines on [privacy and data protection](http://ec.europa.eu/ipg/basics/legal/data_protection/index_en.htm) and inform users that cookies are not being used to gather information unnecessarily.

-  The [ePrivacy directive](http://eur-lex.europa.eu/LexUriServ/LexUriServ.do?uri=CELEX:32002L0058:EN:HTML) – more specifically Article 5(3) – requires prior informed consent for storage for access to information stored on a user's terminal equipment.
+>  The [ePrivacy directive](http://eur-lex.europa.eu/LexUriServ/LexUriServ.do?uri=CELEX:32002L0058:EN:HTML) – more specifically Article 5(3) – requires prior informed consent for storage for access to information stored on a user's terminal equipment.
   In other words, you must ask users if they agree to most cookies and similar technologies (e.g. web beacons, Flash cookies, etc.) before the site starts to use them.

-  For consent to be valid, it must be informed, specific, freely given and must constitute a real indication of the individual's wishes.
+>  For consent to be valid, it must be informed, specific, freely given and must constitute a real indication of the individual's wishes.

-In this context this class lives.
+In this context this solution lives.
 It simply alters the default `document.cookie` behavior to disallow cookies to be written on the client side, until the user accept the agreement.
+At the same time it blocks all third-party domains you have configured as cookie generators.

 # Donations